 So the main point of this trip was to test out my hammock setup.
 This was actually the second time I’ve tried hammock camping.
 The first time I was so uncomfortable that I actually night hiked the 5 miles back to the car and just drove home.
-I found out afterwards that I had made some pretty major (and amateur) mistakes with setting up the hammock on that trip, so I wanted to give it another go.
+I found out afterward that I had made some pretty major (and amateur) mistakes with setting up the hammock on that trip, so I wanted to give it another go.
 This time around things went a lot more smoothly, but it could definitely still use some refinement.

 My setup is a Hennessy Hyperlite Asym.
-Shortly after getting the hammock I added some cinch buckles and snake skins.
-Both of these upgrades has made setting up and adjusting the hammock a lot easier and I highly recommend them!
+Shortly after getting the hammock, I added some cinch buckles and snake skins.
+Both of these upgrades have made setting up and adjusting the hammock a lot easier and I highly recommend them!

 Since I don’t have top quilts or under quilts for my hammock I had to use my tent camping supplies.
 I used my Thermarest sleeping pad and North Face sleeping bag.
 I also had an Exped pillow.
 This setup worked reasonably well enough, but it did pose some comfort issues (more on that in a moment).

 Overall, I’d say that I like the hammock setup decently well, but it’s certainly not perfect.
 After a few hours, I did find that I was quite uncomfortable.
 I think part of this has to do with a sub-optimal hang, but I think the much larger problem is the sleeping pad.
 Throughout the night the pad would move to an awkward spot and would get rather uncomfortable.
 To make matters worse, it was a bit of an acrobatics act to get it back into position.
 I think if I do away with the sleeping pad and get an under quilt instead things would be a lot more comfortable.